 Omega-3 fatty acids are one type of essential fatty acids that are classified as polyunsaturated fat.
 Omega-3s have many health benefits including lowering bad cholesterol (LDL) and triglyceride levels, as well as supporting thyroid function.

 Research shows that omega 3’s can decrease inflammation that otherwise can cause compromised thyroid function and other adverse health outcomes.

 - fatty fish such as salmon, sardines, and tuna

 - nuts and seeds (such as walnuts, flaxseeds, and chia seeds)

 The Dietary Guidelines of America recommend at least 8 ounces or two servings of omega-3-rich fish per week to reap the benefits.
 If fish isn’t your thing, don’t worry.
 You can also meet your omega-3 needs with nuts and seeds.

 In summary, the thyroid gland is a vital hormone that plays a major role in metabolism and the healthy growth and development of the body.
 It also regulates multiple important bodily functions.

 Unfortunately, an estimated 20 million Americans struggle with some form of thyroid disease, and approximately 1 in 8 women will struggle with thyroid issues in her life.

-So, in honor of National Thyroid Awareness Month, schedule your thyroid screening today.
+So, in honor of National Thyroid Awareness Month, book an appointment for a thyroid screening today.
 It is important to work with your doctor and be regularly screened for potential deficiencies.

 If you’re interested in learning more about how these nutrients can fit into your diet to support your thyroid and overall health, work one on one with our Nao Medical Nutritionist today!